kunwarvidhan/Neural-Network/README.md

 # Neural-Networks
-This consists of Neural Network Programs od ADALINE,MADALINE and Perceptron
+This consists of Neural Network Programs od ADALINE, MADALINE and Perceptron

-Requirements:GCC compiler
+Requirements: GCC compiler